nilp0inter/autofirma-nix/README.md

     programs.configuradorfnmt.enable = true;
     programs.configuradorfnmt.firefoxIntegration.profiles = {
-      miperfil = {  # The name of the Firefox profile where the FNMT Configurator will be enabled enable = true;
+      myprofile = {  # The name of the Firefox profile where the FNMT Configurator will be enabled enable = true;
       };
     };